What Is Surveying?

 A hammer is used to drive the peg into the ground.

 Read More: Top 10 Civil Engineering Site Work

-Ranging rods are 2-3 metres in length and are painted with alternate bands of two colors like white and black, red and white in succession.
+Ranging rods are 2-3 meters in length and are painted with alternate bands of two colors like white and black, red and white in succession.
 Each band is kept at a length of 20 centimeters.

 Ranging rods are made of well–seasoned timber.
-Their cross-section is kept either circular or octagonal with 3 cm nominal diameter.
+Their cross-section is kept either circular or octagonal with a 3 cm nominal diameter.

 They are used to range an intermediate point on a survey line.

 A red, yellow, or white flag is tied at its top while carrying out longer surveys because the rod is not visible beyond a 200-meter distance.